ujjawalyt/BloggingApplication/README.md

 -  Comment Module

 ### Features

-* Users Login Features:-
- * Allows users to create an account and log in to the system.
- * Provides authentication and authorization mechanisms to ensure secure access.
- * Manages user profiles, including personal information and account settings.
- * Supports password recovery and account activation processes.
+* Authentication Features:
+* User Login: Allows users to authenticate themselves by providing their username and password.
+The provided code snippet handles the   user login process and generates a JWT token upon successful authentication.

 * Admin Features:
  * Enables administrators to manage the overall system and its configuration.